umarhassan-mitodl/7.342-spring-2014/content/pages/syllabus.md

 We will discuss how an individual's risk of developing a disease can be assessed based on small genetic changes in nucleotide sequence as well as on larger structural variations that affect entire regions of a chromosome.
 We will also discuss how maternal ancestry, paternal lineage, and human populations can be analyzed by examining chromosomal or mitochondrial DNA.
 We will read papers from the scientific literature to understand how genetic analysis is influencing treatment for patients who have cancers with specific mutations that can be targeted with tyrosine kinase inhibitors, such as individuals with chronic myelogenous leukemia who have the BCR-ABL gene fusion.

 Genomic analysis has also spurred the development of new drugs that might be helpful for patients in the general population, such as PCSK9 inhibitors for patients with hypercholesterolemia, an approach that was driven by the observation that people with a mutation in this gene have abnormally low LDL cholesterol.
 We will also debate social, legal and ethical aspects of genetic testing.
 The course will combine discussions of primary scientific research papers with hands-on data analysis and small group presentations.
-We will take a field trip to the Harvard Medical School {{% resource_link "ef5a3dc8-9258-47f6-b52b-0eaf05cf4a6f" "Center for Personalized Genetic Medicine" %}} to learn how genomic sequencing informs clinical decision making.
+We will take a field trip to the Harvard Medical School [Center for Personalized Genetic Medicine](http://pcpgm.partners.org/) to learn how genomic sequencing informs clinical decision making.

 Format
 ------